ViXiVTech/Wordpress-PWA-Pro/readme.txt

 = 1.7 =
 * Date: [03.May.2018](https://superpwa.com/introducing-add-ons-for-superpwa/?utm_source=wordpress.org&utm_medium=changelog)
 * Minimum required WordPress version is now 3.6.0 (previously 3.5.0).
-* New Feature: Add-Ons for SuperPWA is here!
+* New Feature: Add-Ons for PWA Pro is here!
-* New Feature: SuperPWA is now a top-level menu to accommodate for the Add-Ons sub-menu page.
+* New Feature: PWA Pro is now a top-level menu to accommodate for the Add-Ons sub-menu page.
 * New Feature: Add UTM Tracking parameters to the Start URL with the [UTM Tracking Add-On](https://superpwa.com/addons/utm-tracking/?utm_source=wordpress.org&utm_medium=changelog).
 * Enhancement: Service worker URLs are now relative to accommodate for domain mapped Multisites.
 * Bug Fix: Incorrect start_url when WordPress is installed in a folder, or when inner pages are used as start_url.